If you are having sex with someone or want to, read this.

 I don’t want to scare you away from having sex.

 I just want you to be aware of and manage your risks.
-And the best way to do that is to be informed and regularly tested, be comfortable having the safe sex conversation [please link this to our safe sex conversation blog post] with prospective partners and for unprotected sex, limiting yourself to one or a few trustworthy lovers who have screen in to a fluid bonded relationship.
+And the best way to do that is to be informed and regularly tested, be comfortable having the safe sex conversation with prospective partners and for unprotected sex, limiting yourself to one or a few trustworthy lovers who have screen in to a fluid bonded relationship.

 Otherwise, the safest things you can do are kissing and using your hands to give each other orgasms.
 Hand jobs for men and Expanded Orgasm “DO Dates” for women can be incredibly erotic experiences to have before you jump into intercourse or oral sex with higher risks of STD’s.